-Coming out can be a difficult time for anyone, let alone a young person, struggling with their sexual orientation or their gender whilst going through the traumas of teenage years: puberty, exams, and relationships with friends, parents, etc. It all adds up and can cause stress and anxiety to build.
+Coming out can be a difficult time for anyone, let alone a young person struggling with their sexual orientation or gender whilst going through the traumas of teenage years: puberty, exams, and relationships with friends, parents, etc. It all adds up and can cause stress and anxiety to build.

 We have put together a number of links that have helped us through difficult times but remember not all help is online, you can talk to someone if you want to via our Healthcare page.

-The Site is the online guide to life for 16-25 year-olds in the UK.
+The Mix is the online guide to life for 16-25 year-olds in the UK.
 They provide non-judgmental support and information on everything from sex and exam stress to debt and drugs.
-The site has a number of areas linked to LGBT+, one of which is How to come out?
+The site has a number of areas linked to LGBTQ, one of which is How to come out?

-The It Gets Better Project shares positive messages of support with LGBT+ youth every day via short video clips.
+The It Gets Better Project shares positive messages of support with LGBTQ youth every day via short video clips.

 We have listed below some YouTube videos … the list is could be endless but these are some of the ones that we like.
 We’ll be keeping an eye on new ones that ‘come out’ and updating so make sure you come back.